bThink-BGU/BPjs/README.md

 #### License
 * BPjs is open sourced under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
 If you use it in a system, please provide a link to this page somewhere in the documentation/system about section.
-* BPjs uses the Mozilla Rhino Javascript engine.
+* BPjs uses the Mozilla Rhino JavaScript engine.
 Project page and source code can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).

 ---